CumulusNetworks/DUE/docs/GettingStarted.md

 3. Once the image has finished building, tell DUE to run a build, and pick your Debian package build container.
   `due --build`  <- Will let you choose your image, if there is more than one.
-Or specifiy the image to use with:
+Or specify the image to use with:
 `due --run-image due-pkg-u-18.04:pkg-ubuntu-18.04 --build` <- build using `due-pkg-u-18.04` image with tag `pkg-ubuntu-18.04`

 Once the build completes, there should be a due*.deb in the directory above where you just built.
 This can be installed with: